 Ontario Reptile and Amphibian Atlas – help track the distribution and trends in turtle, snake, salamander, and frog numbers across the province.

-Neighbourhood Batwatch – Learn about bats, report your sightings to this national program organized by the Quebec provincial Ministère des Forêts de la Faune et des Parcs and the Quebec Centre for Biodiversity Science.
+Neighbourhood Batwatch – Learn about bats, report your sightings to this national program organized by Quebec’s Ministère des Forêts de la Faune et des Parcs and the Quebec Centre for Biodiversity Science.